River Trash Traps Chew At Huge Ocean Plastics Problem

 “They are a really great model for how to get the public involved and attentive to the issue,” MaryLee Haughwout, then acting director of NOAA’s Marine Debris Program, said in April.
 The program has helped pay for trash traps in the Anacostia River outside Washington, D.C., and the Tijuana River estuary in California and Mexico but is not involved with the Trash Wheels.

-Lindquist said Mr. Trash Wheel has inspired fans to begin recycling or join trash cleanups, and its trash collection data helped convince the Baltimore City Council to ban foam food containers, effective October 2019.READ MORE: Scott Says It's Too Early To Confirm Abell Fire A Hate Crime, One Remains Hospitalized
+Lindquist said Mr. Trash Wheel has inspired fans to begin recycling or join trash cleanups, and its trash collection data helped convince the Baltimore City Council to ban foam food containers, effective October 2019.READ MORE: Here's What The Fed Rate Hike Means For You

 The number of foam clamshells and cups collected by Mr. Trash Wheel has plummeted from an average of more than 147,000 a year from 2015 through 2018 to 26,760 in 2021, according to data on the website.